intact-portal/intact-portal-documentation/documentation/user-guide/definitions-and-formats.md

 ## XGMML

 The XGMML data interchange format is used for importing data from IntAct directly into network analysis software such as as [Cytoscape](https://cytoscape.org/).
 Documentation for the XGMML format is available in [Wikipedia](https://en.wikipedia.org/wiki/XGMML).
-IntAct has developed its own [Cytocsape App](https://apps.cytoscape.org/apps/intactapp) for querying IntAct data directly from Cytoscape.
+IntAct has developed its own [Cytoscape App](https://apps.cytoscape.org/apps/intactapp) for querying IntAct data directly from Cytoscape.

 # Controlled Vocabulary (CV)